Alberto23B/DynamicCssLogin/README.md

 ## Features
 - Validation of the inputs
-- Scalable design for different screen size
+- Responsive design for different screen size

 ## Project Status